jogleasonjr/dainty-vs/readme.md

 ## Adjustments

-These are adjustments that can be specified under `colors.adjustments` in `configuration.json`:
+These are adjustments that can be specified under `"colors"."adjustments"` in `configuration.json`:

 | Property        | Description                                                  |
 | --------------- | ------------------------------------------------------------ |